-The Australian Government has received reports from Australian exporters experiencing a range of trade disruptions with goods entering China.
+The Australian Government is aware of reports from some Australian exporters experiencing a range of trade disruptions with goods entering China.

-The Australian Government is liaising directly with Chinese Government officials and importers to confirm import regulations and requirements.
-The Australian Government has asked China to clarify the situation.
+The Australian Government continues to liaise directly with Chinese Government officials and importers to confirm import regulations and requirements.

 Support for exporters

 Australian exporters experiencing issues or requiring further assistance and information should contact Austrade on 13 28 78 or via the export enquiry form.

 Australian exporters are urged to stay in close contact with their China-based partners and contacts to stay abreast of developments.
 We recommend that you continue to engage with relevant peak industry bodies and chambers.